 You don't need an expensive gym membership or fancy exercise equipment to get a great workout, not according to Consumer Reports magazine.
 This got my attention because after dinner I ate two hefty slices of pumpkin praline pie; and frankly I've never managed to survive a trial, one-week gym membership.
-I'm serious! -- nor do I have room in my home for a treadmill or stationary bike.
+I'm serious! -- nor do I have room in my home for a treadmill.

 All you need to set up a complete fitness routine at home are the following: